-Update from my work experience in Australia: Global Eco Asia Pacific Conference has been an incredible experience for me.
-During the conference I have met experts on sustainable tourism from all over the world and I have had the honor to chat with some of them.
+Update from my work experience in Australia: Global Eco Asia Pacific Conference has been an incredible experience.
+During the conference, I have met experts on sustainable tourism from all over the world, and I have had the honour to chat with some of them.

-If I compare with the conferences I have attended in the past I can easily say the environment was completely different: very friendly and easy going, probably because I am part of the staff that was organising it and I have been in contact with many speakers during the past months due to my role as a web marketing assistant (mainly focused on social media marketing).
+If I compare with the conferences I have attended in the past I can easily say the environment was completely different: very friendly and easy-going, probably because I am part of the staff that was organising it.
+I have been in contact with many speakers during the past months due to my role as a web marketing assistant (mainly focused on social media marketing).

-I had also to take care of the Audio video from the beginning (for example I have selected a couple of companies and negotiate with them).
-During the conference I have helped the AV technician setting –up all the instrument for the speakers and their presentations.
-A small role if I compare with my colleagues but perfect for me because I could follow the most of the presentation, not only during the plenary session, but also during the workshops.
-This way the coverage with social media has been immediate and on time.
+I also took care of the Audio-video from the beginning (for example, I have selected a couple of companies and negotiate with them).
+During the conference, I have helped the AV technician setting –up all the instrument for the speakers and their presentations.
+A small role if I compare with my colleagues but perfect for me because I could follow most of the presentation, not only during the plenary session but also during the workshops.
+This way, the coverage with social media has been immediate and on time.

-The most important and interesting part of the whole conference has been the delegates who are from different part of the world and are running their businesses in niches of the sustainable tourism sector.
-Some examples for you, just a quick list for the moment but stay tuned, I am going to share information about them.
+The most important and interesting part of the whole conference has been the delegates from different parts of the world and are running their businesses in niches of the sustainable tourism sector.
+Some examples for you, just a quick list for the moment, but stay tuned.
+I will share information about them.

 Costas Christ editor at large editor-at-large for National Geographic Travel Magazine, but also a sustainable tourism pioneer.
 He leads the Beyond Green Travel http://beyondgreentravel.com/ and Chairs the Tourism for Tomorrow Awards for the World Travel and Tourism Council.
 Based in Maine – USA.

-Keith Sproule, Tourism Business Advisor with the World Wildlife Fund in Namibia, where he manages a portfolio of tourism activity in some of the most rural, isolated regions of Sub-Saharan Africa.
+Keith Sproule, Tourism Business Advisor with the World Wildlife Fund in Namibia, manages a portfolio of tourism activity in some of the most rural, isolated regions of Sub-Saharan Africa.

-Lizzie Corke is Founder and manager of the Conservation Ecology Centre, also in 2004, she established the Great Ocean Ecolodge that received the Victorian Tourism Award.
+Lizzie Corke is the Founder and manager of the Conservation Ecology Centre, also.
+In 2004, she established the Great Ocean Ecolodge that received the Victorian Tourism Award.

 Peter Gash is Managing Director of Lady Elliot Island Eco Resort.